unitedstates/inspectors-general/README.md

 ### Using

+**Python 3**: This project uses Python 3, and is tested on Python 3.4.0.
+If you don't have Python 3 installed, check out [pyenv](https://github.com/yyuu/pyenv) and [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) for easily installing and switching between multiple versions of Python.

-**Setup**: You'll need to have `pdftotext` installed.
+**Dependencies**: You'll need to have `pdftotext` installed.
 On Ubuntu, `apt-get install poppler-utils`.
-On Macs, install it via MacPorts with `port install poppler`, or via Homebrew with `brew install poppler`.
+On OS X, install it via MacPorts with `port install poppler`, or via Homebrew with `brew install poppler`.

 To run an individual IG scraper, just execute its file directly.
 For example: